motoko-bootcamp/dao-adventure-initiation/README.md

 3. **Earn Your Place**: Successful completion will add your name to the [Digital Legacy Scroll](https://aki3l-syaaa-aaaaj-qa23q-cai.icp0.io/), celebrating your achievement and aspiration.
 4. **Unlock OpenChat**: Gain exclusive access to this elite digital space, joining a community of innovators and thinkers.

-## How to get started?
+## 🙋‍♂️ How to get started?
-Click Here To Access The Motoko Playground 👉 [Motoko Playground](https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/?tag=1310704179)
+- Click Here To Access The Motoko Playground 👉 [Motoko Playground](https://m7sm4-2iaaa-aaaab-qabra-cai.raw.ic0.app/?tag=1310704179)

-1. Write your first lines of Motoko by completing the tasks in .
-You can use the code in [demo.mo](src/demo.mo) as a reference.
-2. Deploy your first application on the Internet Computer using the Motoko Playground.
-3. Get automatically verified and unlock access to our **OpenChat** room upon verification.
-4. Leave your mark on the [Digital Legacy Scroll](https://aki3l-syaaa-aaaaj-qa23q-cai.icp0.io/)
+- Watch the associated video tutorial 👉 [Deploy your first application](https://www.youtube.com/watch?v=BoraxB8WFHk)